Tips & Guides

 Adobe Acrobat Pro offers the most granular compression controls available, letting you tune exactly how each element of the PDF is optimised.

-Method 3: Compress PDF in Microsoft Word (Before Exporting)
+Method 3: Compress at the Source (Before Exporting)

-If your large PDF was originally a Word document, the most effective approach is often to go back to the source file and reduce image resolution before re-exporting.
+If your large PDF was originally a Word document or PowerPoint presentation, the most effective approach is to return to the source file and reduce image resolution before re-exporting — this produces smaller PDFs than compressing an already-exported file, because you are reducing image data before it is baked into the PDF structure.

 Method 4: Compress via Google Slides or Docs